jorgemk85/OneData/README.md

 Don't know SQL?
 Why should you?
 OneData got you covered ;)

 ## Compatibility
-OneData is compatible with any project developed with the following:
+OneData is developed using C# and is compatible with any project that use the following:
 * .Net Framework 4.6.1 and later.
 * .Net Standard 2.0 and later.
 * .Net Core 2.0 and later.

-Are you using VB.net to develop your apps?
+>Are you using VB.net to develop your apps?
 Dont' worry, you can still use OneData without any kind of problems.

+When talking about database engines, OneData is ment to work with:
+* MySQL
+* Microsoft SQL

 ## Steps
 Now that we got all the intro out of our way, let's stablish what tasks must be done to get your project up and running with OneData: